edbullen/dbx-bank-fraud/notebooks/README.md

 # Databricks Notebooks

-Notebooks for setting up the demo environment:
+Notebooks for setting up the environment:
 `setup_*`
-and Notebooks for loading data:
+and Notebooks with examples of querying data:
-`load_*`
+`query_*`